ashley-howard/ashley-howard.github.io/_case-studies/one-page-portfolio.md

 ---
 title: One-page portfolio
-date: 2021-01-08 12:00:00 +0000
+date: 2021-01-08T12:00:00.000+00:00
 framework: None
-languages: ["HTML", "SCSS", "jQuery"]
+languages:
+- HTML
+- SCSS
+- jQuery
 description: A "no-refresh" portfolio website inspired by React.
-thumbnail: "one-page-portfolio/one-page-portfolio-thumbnail.jpg"
+thumbnail: one-page-portfolio/one-page-portfolio-thumbnail.jpg
-height: 356
+height: "356"
-width: 634
+width: "634"
-link: /one-page-portfolio
+link: "/one-page-portfolio"

 ---
-*Note: This case study is a work in progress, but feel free to check it out!*
+_Note: This case study is a work in progress, but feel free to check it out!_

-A UX designer came to me with a portfolio design that needed to be coded into mobile-friendly website.
+A UX designer came to me with a portfolio design that needed to be coded into a mobile-friendly website.
 For privacy reasons, I'm unable to name this client and post their URL, so with their permission I hosted a clone of it (using placeholder images and text).

 ## The brief

 To create a portfolio where you can switch between projects without the page refreshing.
 This is something you'd typically find in frameworks like React or Gatsby, but I wanted to give it a shot using a static site, as my client already had experience with static sites.

 {% comment %}